bridgelancer/cryptle_fork/docs/guides.rst

 Strategy
 --------
-In Cryptle, all concrete implementations of strategies must inherit from :class:`~cryptle.strategy.Strategy`.
-The Strategy base class provides basic features in managing ownership to a :class:`~cryptle.strategy.Portfolio` and relationship to a :class:`Datafeed`.
+In Cryptle, all concrete implementations of strategies must inherit from the base :class:`~cryptle.strategy.Strategy` class, or generic strategy classes that are children of Straegy.
+These generic strategies provide take common idioms and patterns in stratgy development and abstract them.
+The Strategy base class provides basic features that manages ownership of a :class:`~cryptle.strategy.Portfolio` object and relationship to a :class:`~cryptle.datafeed.Datafeed`.

 Events from the market are handle by callbacks for each corresponding data type.
+For instance, to recieve live market trade data, implement the ``onTrade()`` method.
+The input data can be provided through by the corresponding ``pushTrade()``.
+The full list of supported data input interface can be found in the :class:`~cryptle.strategy.Strategy` reference.

 Here's a very basic strategy where we will buy whenever the price of the particular asset::